-Tattooing pets for cosmetic purposes really gets under some people's skins... just imagine how the pets feel!
+Tattooing animals for cosmetic purposes really gets under some people's skins... just imagine how these pigs feel.
 This disturbing concept sheds light upon the complex issues surrounding pet ownership, animal rights and the nature of art itself.

 Wim Delvoye is originally from Belgium but he's relocated to China to avoid the EU's animal rights laws.
 Is Delvoye doing animal wrongs, then?